some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ![light](/assets/graphics/2023-10-25-kubernoodles-pt-7/pipeline-light.png){: .light .shadow .rounded-10}
 ![dark](/assets/graphics/2023-10-25-kubernoodles-pt-7/pipeline-dark.png){: .dark .shadow .rounded-10}

-This uses GitHub’s hosted runners and a commercial cloud Kubernetes cluster to build and test each change to the image.
-Once finished, it can then be signed, scanned, and pulled into internal environments as needed for the self-hosted crowd - enabling image reuse across enterprise platforms.

 The custom runner in this case is rootless and sudoless, but still using Docker-in-Docker.
 This is usually a nice middle ground between "can't `--privileged` at all" and "free for all cluster" - allowing users to safely do a lot of container-y things without having to mess with [container hooks](https://github.com/actions/runner-container-hooks) or [kaniko](https://github.com/GoogleContainerTools/kaniko).

 We're going to walk through the workflow above step-by-step.
 Here's the finished files for the impatient. 😊